Blog

 Curtis, creator of the amazing Slopes app, gave a talk about how to do subscriptions right, and how subs can help us find a model that allows us to improve our apps over time, bring continuous value to users and remove the friction of version-paid apps.

 Curtis was very transparent about Slopes performance, sharing graphs, revenue etc. Such an impressive story!
-After listening to him, no one can say that Slope’s success was by chance…it’s just the result of top notch professionals working hard in a disciplined way, year after year after year.
+After listening to this, no one can claim that Slope’s success was by chance.
+It’s the result of top notch professionals working hard for years.

-Curtis’ second half of the talk was packed with such amazing insights about subscription-based apps in general and Slopes in particular.
-I will not even begin to try to sum up what Curtis went through, it was just mindblowingly good!
-Such a pro!
+Curtis’ second half of the talk was packed with amazing insights about subscription-based apps in general and Slopes in particular.
+I will not even begin to try to sum up what he went through, it was mindblowingly good!
 If you ever get a chance to watch this talk, take it!

 Rudrank Riyam